seinokatsuhiro/koshucode/INSTALL.md

 ---------------------------------

 `koshu` command is a portable relational calculator.
-This calculator reads data and calculations in koshucode, and writes results of the calculations.
+This calculator reads data and calculating formula in koshucode, and writes results of the calculations.
-The order of files is not significant.
-You can type also `koshu natural-join.k DATA.k`.
+The results are also written in koshucode.

 ``` sh
 cd koshucode-master/baala/calculator/example/dictionary
 koshu DATA.k natural-join.k
 ```

+The order of files is not significant.
+You can type also `koshu natural-join.k DATA.k`.
 With the `-i` option, `koshu` reads data file from the standard input.